Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 In addition, Mbed TLS includes an implementation of the PSA trusted storage interface on top of C stdio.
 This document addresses the test strategy for [PSA ITS over file](#psa-its-over-file) in a separate section below.

-## Key storage
+## Key storage testing

 ### Keystore layout

 Objective: test that the key file name corresponds to the key identifier.

-Method: store keys having various identifiers and verify that a file with the expected name is created, and no other.
+Method: Create a key with a given identifier (using `psa_import_key`) and verify that a file with the expected name is created, and no other.
+Repeat for different identifiers.

 ### General key format

-Objective: test the format of the key file.
+Objective: test the format of the key file: which field goes where and how big it is.

-Method: Write the test code based on the storage specification.
+Method: Create a key with certain metadata with `psa_import_key`.
+Read the file content and validate that it has the expected layout, deduced from the storage specification.
+Repeat with different metadata.
 Ensure that there are test cases covering all fields.

 ### Enumeration of test cases for keys